Amar is an urban biking enthusiast.

 Check out news about her project and paper!

 Rachel is a medical student in her second year of studies at the University of Toronto.
 During her first year of medical school, Rachel became interested in gaining a better understanding of the social and environmental factors that contribute to a person’s health.
 She hopes to learn how these issues can be better addressed on both a systems level and with each patient in front of her.
 She is also interested in the areas of quality improvement and high value care, and is currently a Choosing Wisely STARS representative at her medical school.
 Rachel is very excited to have the opportunity to work in the Dhand Lab and to learn how network science can be applied to study these issues.

-University of Toronto Medical Student
+Resident in Psychiatry at University of Toronto

 Abby completed her undergraduate degree in mathematical economic analysis at Rice University, where she also competed on the NCAA D1 Cross-Country and Track & Field teams.
 While working as a research intern for Dr. Blumenthal-Barby in the Baylor College of Medicine Center for Medical Ethics and Health Policy, Abby became fascinated with the role of behavioral economics in medical decision making, and, more generally, with research focused on the intersection of the social sciences and medicine.
 Abby is thrilled to investigate the relationships between stroke patients’ social networks and their recovery as a member of Dr. Dhand’s team.